-- a.
-Quantity: 1 - b.
-Target Product Cost: Our client does not have an exact cost that he has set for our device yet.
-Other cervical dilators on the market cost about \$40, so we would want our manufacturing cost to be less than \$40.
+a.
+Quantity: 1

+b.
+Target Product Cost: The budget to build the prototype is \$1,000.
+Other cervical dilators on the market cost about \$40, so we would want our manufacturing cost to be less than \$40 if we were to mass manufacture the device.